Were you or a loved one recently diagnosed with CRPS?

 However, because chronic pain claims are often long-term and expensive for your employer and their insurance company, they may be unwilling or resistant to provide the compensation you require.
 As a result, you may need a lawyer who can represent you and help you recover benefits including:

 - Permanent Total Disability (PTD)

-The compensation you receive will be dependent on the severity of your condition and the long-term outlook for your recovery.
-Our firm will work closely with your care provider to determine how your injury will affect your day-to-day life and seek compensation accordingly.
+The compensation you ultimately receive will depend on the severity of your condition and the long-term outlook for your recovery.
+Your attorney will need to work closely with your healthcare provider to determine how your injury will realistically affect your day-to-day life and secure your compensation accordingly.